Getting to the Core of Low Back Pain!

 The lower back is one of the most common areas that we treat here at Stride Physiotherapy.
-Low back pain (LBP) is now the most common cause of lost time at work, potentially related to our increasingly sedentary lifestyle and prolonged periods of sitting1 – COVID and working from home hasn’t helped this either!
-As a Physiotherapist, I often hear of the ways that this limits a patient’s function and quality of life, so feeling better quickly is typically the main goal.
-Despite the fact that there isn’t a “snap of your fingers fix”, there has been a huge amount of research done on this area of the body, specifically in relation to the core muscles.
+Low back pain (LBP) is now the most common cause of lost time at work.
+This is potentially related to our increasingly sedentary lifestyle and prolonged periods of sitting.1 COVID and working from home have not helped us, either!
+As a Physiotherapist, I often hear of the ways that this limits a patient’s function and quality of life, so feeling better quickly is typically our main goal.
+Despite the fact that there isn’t a “snap of your fingers fix,” there has been a huge amount of research done for this area of the body, specifically in relation to the core muscles.
 Let’s take a look at what we can do to treat this nasty pain!

 What Is the Core?

 Your core is so much more than just that sought after 6-pack!
 Looking at the picture below, you can see that our bodies have many layers of muscle at the front, back, and sides.
-Not pictured are the pelvic floor and diaphragm muscles which are also critical to core stability.
-Of particular importance is a muscle called “transversus abdominis” (TrA).
-It is our deepest layer of abdominal muscle – one I like to refer to as our bodies natural back brace.
+Not pictured are the pelvic floor and diaphragm muscles, which are also critical to core stability.
+Particularly important is a muscle called “transversus abdominis.”
+(TrA.)
+It is our deepest layer of abdominal muscle.
+I like to refer to this as our body’s natural back brace.
 Think of it as a corset that draws inward around the spine.

 How Does the Core Relate to Low Back Pain?